Lower Chest Workout – To Turn Heads On The Beach

 If you have access to dip bars, dips are another great exercise to include in your lower chest workout.
 But you have to know how to do it to target your chest.

-Depending on how you perform this exercise, it will work predominantly your triceps and front delts or your chest.
-So, your positioning and execution is really important if you want to target your lower chest.
+Depending on how you perform this exercise, it will predominantly work your triceps and front delts or your chest.
+So, your positioning and execution are really important if you want to target your lower chest.

 Dips muscles worked: